Get started with Swarmia by connecting with GitHub, your issue tracker, and Slack

-To install the app, find Swarmia in the GitHub Marketplace.
+To install the app, make sure you have the necessary admin permissions on GitHub and find Swarmia in the GitHub Marketplace.
 Click Install, review the necessary authorizations, and click Install & Authorize.
 You will then be taken to the onboarding wizard.
 Give a name for your organization and click Next.

 💁♀️ Review your GitHub teams.
 Swarmia uses GitHub to manage access to the app.
 Ensure that your GitHub teams reflect your actual organization and that all your intended Swarmia users have a GitHub account and belong to your GitHub organization.
-In case you do not have any teams in GitHub yet, to improve Swarmia usability we suggest creating at least one team for your organization in GitHub.
+In case you do not have any teams in GitHub yet, you can also create teams within Swarmia.

 ⚠️ Note: All users in your organization can read the metadata (such as Pull Request names) for all integrated repositories in Swarmia.
 Use caution if working with sensitive repositories.

-⚠️ Note: Swarmia collects file names and sizes of commits from the source code.
+⚠️ Note: Swarmia collects the file names and size of commits from the source code.
 We do not store your source code!
 More information is available on the Data Security page.

-Follow these step-by-step instructions to connect Swarmia to Jira and set up the integration.
+Follow these step-by-step instructions to connect Swarmia to Jira Cloud and set up the integration.

-Teams can configure their own issue mapping details, but the issue workflow mapping applies to the whole organization.
-Then, follow the step-by-step instructions in this article to map the Jira workflow.
+Teams can configure which issues they own, but the issue type and workflow mappings apply to the whole organization.
+Follow the step-by-step instructions in this article to map the Jira issues and workflow.

 In the onboarding wizard, or in Slack settings in Swarmia, click Integrate Slack.
-Sign in to your Slack workspace, review the permissions, select a default channel for Swarmia (at the moment we don't post anything there), and click Allow.
-Find out info about how we use Slack here.
+Sign in to your Slack workspace, review the permissions, and click Allow.
+Read more about how we use Slack.